reubenmiller/basic-selenium-project/README.md

 ./install.sh
 ```

+3. Edit the proxy address `settings.xml`.
+Replace `localhost` with the ip address of the corporate proxy.

-2. Start selenoid using docker-compose
+4. Start selenoid using docker-compose
 ```sh
 docker-compose up --build
 ```

-3. Open http://localhost:9000 in a browser and watch the progress
+5. Open http://localhost:9000 in a browser and watch the progress

 **Note**